ShadyHippo/rpiz2w-pihole-nginx-public/README.md

 nmcli con show
 sudo nmcli c mod preconfigured ipv4.addresses 192.168.0.5/24 # You MUST use /24, you can use any ip you want that doesn't collide AND doesn't include your router (gateway).
 ```
-great, now DO NOT install docker from apt.
+great, now DO NOT install docker from apt (yet).
 Follow these official instructions to get docker-ce (the official package) on the rpi 32 bit OS. https://docs.docker.com/engine/install/raspberry-pi-os/
 - Create your Docker Network:
 ``` bash
 # create the lannet network